Bobby Bowry: Playing career

 Bowry began his career at Queens Park Rangers, but he failed to make a first-team league appearance.
 He moved to Crystal Palace in April 1992 on a free transfer.
-Helping the team win Division Two in 1993–94, he had made 50 league appearances and scored one goal at Palace before being sold to Millwall in July 1995 for £220,000.
+Helping the team win a First Division title in 1993–94, he had made 50 league appearances and scored one goal at Palace before being sold to Millwall in July 1995 for £220,000.
 Bowry spent six years at Millwall, making 140 league appearances, scoring 5 goals, and also appeared twice in 2000 for Saint Kitts and Nevis national football team.
 He was released from Millwall in 2001, and signed for Colchester United, where he made 106 league appearances and scored 2 goals.
 In May 2005, Bowry was released by Colchester.
 He was signed by Gravesend & Northfleet in July 2005 on a one-year contract.
 After one season at Gravesend, he joined Bromley in a player-coach role.
 After two seasons at Bromley, Bowry quit when the club was put up for sale and retired.